dicarlolab/mkturk/public/readme.md

 ChoiceColor: Defaults to white circle (same) and square (different) buttons for same-different choice screen

+ChoiceScale: Size of choice circle and square in units of sample image width

 CurrentDate: date & time when task session was initiated

 DataFileName: complete file path and name of datafile

 DevicePixelRatio: In a typical retina display, there can be a devicePixelRatio of 2 so that each 1x1 logical pixel is rendered using 2x2 logical pixels.
 This upsampling requires interpolation and can lead to blurring over your image.
 However, this can be compensated by setting the CanvasRatio = BackingStoreRatio/DevicePixelRatio

+DeviceBrand: eg Not available (for google devices) or Apple (depends on deviceAPI)

+DeviceBrowserName: eg Chrome or Safari(depends on deviceAPI)

+DeviceBrowserVerion: eg 78.0.3904.90 or 12.0 (depends on deviceAPI)

+DeviceGPU: eg Adreno (TM) 640 or Apple A9 GPU (depends on deviceAPI)

+DeviceName: the name of the device used by mkturk to search firestore records eg Pixel 4 XL or iPhone 6s Plus (depends on deviceAPI)

+DeviceOSName: eg Android 10 or iOS 12.0.1 (depends on deviceAPI)

+DeviceOSCodename: eg Android or iOS (depends on deviceAPI)

+DeviceOSVersion: eg 10 or 12.0.1 (depends on deviceAPI)

+DeviceScreenWidth: physical display pixels (depends on deviceAPI)

+DeviceScreenHeight: physical display pixels (depends on deviceAPI)

+DeviceTouchscreen: 0 (not available) or 1 (available), indicates if touchscreen functionality available on device (depends on deviceAPI)

+DeviceType:desktop or mobile(depends on deviceAPI)

 FixationRadius: Radius of fixation image in pixels.
 This is not set by the user.
 Rather, user specifies FixationScale, and then FixationRadius stores the actual pixel-based size in the json data file.

 FixationColor: color of fixation dot if image is not used

+FixationScale: Size of the fixation dot or image (ie FixationUsesSample=1) in units of sample image width

 ImageHeightPixels: The height of the sample image in pixels.
 The image height is used as the unit for the vertical dimension.
 SampleScale, FixationScale, TestScale, or GridScale = 1 means correspond to 1 unit in terms of the sample image